 To improve long-term well-being, we offer support across four main areas:

-We support those facing homelessness with accessing social housing or engaging with private sector landlords to sustain tenancies or find new accommodation.
+We provide support in accessing social and council housing or engaging with private sector landlords to sustain existing tenancies or find new accommodation.

 Health & Wellbeing

-We support individuals with physical and mental health conditions including drug and alcohol dependency, helping them to get the treatment they need and to improve their wellbeing.
+We work to address physical and mental health conditions including drug and alcohol dependency, helping the people we work with to get the treatment they need and to improve their well-being.